apache/openwhisk-deploy-kube/README.md

 detail below in the rest of this section.
 1. [Initial cluster setup](#initial-setup).
-You will create a Kubernetes namespace into which to deploy OpenWhisk and label the Kubernetes worker nodes to be used to execute user actions.
+You will create a Kubernetes namespace into which to deploy OpenWhisk and label the Kubernetes worker nodes to indicate their intended usage by OpenWhisk.
 2. [Customize the deployment](#customize-the-deployment).
 You will
 create a `mycluster.yaml` that specifies key facts about your Kubernetes cluster and the OpenWhisk configuration you wish to